Tollanador/stylegan3-fun/README.md

 This repository adds the following (not yet the complete list):

-* TPU support for Kaggle and Colab, code taken from https://github.com/un1tz3r0/stylegan3
+* TPU support for ~~Kaggle, wishful thinking~~ and Colab, code taken from https://github.com/un1tz3r0/stylegan3

 * Dataset tool
   * Add `--center-crop-tall`: add vertical black bars to the sides instead, in the same vein as the horizontal bars in